constancehermit/MindGarden/content/garden/a-workplace-in-which-you-need-excessive-courage-stifles-the-spirit.md

     sourceText="[5]">
 </note-quote>

-## Psychological safety can enable better team reflection.
+## Psychological safety enables better team reflection.

 Reflection can be an important part of learning behaviour in teams: